 Luman is considered this at first, not helped by the narrator who doesn't trust him.
 The fact that he lives with lots of weapons, in his own piss and that his childhood is about getting to discover every nuthouse in the country, there's some reason to.
-It gets slowly subverted tough, as Luman shows more and more remorse and interest in his brothers, sisters and bastards.
-Late in the story he shows some intelectual acumen and helps Maddox accepting his past faults.
+It gets slowly subverted though, as Luman shows more and more remorse and interest in his brothers, sisters and bastards.
+Late in the story he shows some intellectual acumen and helps Maddox accepting his past faults.

 Cesaria gets the worst of it.
 Sure, she can show some genuine compassion and love... but no one who even remotely knows her forgets that she could kill anyone at any moment should she get angry.
 And she gets angry fast.